Slaughterbots are here.

 Unpredictability

-Lethal autonomous weapons are dangerously unpredictable in their behaviour.
-Complex interactions between machine learning-based algorithms and a dynamic operational context make it extremely difficult to predict the behaviour of these weapons in realworld settings.
-Moreover, the weapons systems are unpredictable by design; they’re programmed to behave unpredictably in order to remain one step ahead of enemy systems.
+Autonomous weapons systems are dangerously unpredictable in their behaviour.
+Complex interactions between machine learning-based algorithms and a dynamic operational context make it extremely difficult to predict the behaviour of these weapons in real world settings.
+This is by design; these weapons systems are programmed to act unpredictably in order to remain one step ahead of enemy systems.

 Escalation